asoe72/doc-hrscript/9-file/2-load-save/1-load_job.md

 - If the file has different modified time, it is loaded.
 - Files that do not exist in memory are loaded.

 - Since large capacity .jobs can be loaded, it is performed asynchronously in the background to avoid loss of tact time due to load.
-The successful completion of the load can be determined by reading the values of the resulting variables.
+The successful completion of the load can be determined by reading the value of the resulting-variable.
-- You cannot request another load until the load is finished.
+- You cannot request another loading until current loading is finished.

 ### Syntax